oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd04.md

 * _Actions that Control Activities/Devices_: These actions are used to control the state or the activity of a system, a process, a connection, a host, or a device.
 The actions are used to execute tasks, adjust configurations, set and update parameters, and modify attributes.
 * _Effects-Based Actions_: Effects-based actions are at a higher level of abstraction for purposes of communicating a desired impact rather than a command to execute specific tasks.
 This level of abstraction enables coordinated actions between enclaves, while permitting a local enclave to optimize its workflow for its specific environment.
 Effects-based action assumes that the recipient enclave has a decision-making capability because effects-based actions typically do not have a one-to-one mapping to the other actions.

+> **Editor's Note** - This table is largely duplicated in Section 3.
+The editors plan to defer comments about duplication of tables between Sections 2 and 3 until after enough of the spec is complete to see how to correctly organize it.

 **Table 2-1.
 Summary of Action Definitions**

 | Action | Description |